PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 -   ω - wheel angular speed
 -   r - wheel radius

-To determine robot position we need robot kinematic model, it is much easier to calculate position for two wheeled robot with rotation centre between them.
-We can simplify our four wheeled robot to this model by adding two virtual wheels (marked as W<sub>L</sub> and W<sub>R</sub> on the scheme).
+To determine robot position we need a robot kinematic model.
+It is much easier to calculate position for two wheeled robot with rotation centre between them.
+We can simplify our four-wheeled robot to this model by adding two virtual wheels (marked as W<sub>L</sub> and W<sub>R</sub> on the scheme).
 Their speed and position will be average for front and left wheel: